-We will not share your personal data with any other third parties unless required by law or without your prior explicit consent.
+We will not share your personal data with any other third parties unless required by law or without your prior consent.
 We do not currently process or disclose any personal data outside of the European Economic Area (EEA).
-We will always seek to obtain data sharing agreements or assurances from our third-party processors that they have suitable due diligence procedures in place to process your personal data securely.
 Please note the following occasions whereby your personal data will be disclosed to a third party:

-- We may share your address and/or forwarding address with utility companies and council tax departments to ensure accurate billing, or if you terminate your tenancy whilst in arrears with your utility providers.
+- We may share your name, tenancy dates, meter readings, address and/or forwarding address with utility companies and council tax departments to ensure accurate billing, or if you terminate your tenancy whilst in arrears with your utility providers.

-- We use debt recovery and tracing agencies in the event that you breach your tenancy agreement terms and accumulate high level rent arrears with us.
+- We use debt recovery and tracing agencies if you breach your tenancy agreement terms and accumulate high level rent arrears with us.
 Your information will be shared with these external agencies if required.

-- We work proactively with government agencies, local authorities and debt advice agencies to engage with residents in high level rent arrears to ensure that welfare benefits and rent are paid correctly and to avoid legal action and evictions.
-This may require discussions with these agencies regarding your financial situation.
+- We work proactively with government agencies, local authorities and debt advice agencies such as the Department for Work and Pensions (DWP) to engage with residents in high level rent arrears to ensure that welfare benefits and rent are paid correctly and to avoid legal action and evictions.

-- We may pass your contact details to an external research company for the purpose of conducting satisfaction surveys on our behalf.
+- We may pass your contact details to an external research company for the purpose of conducting satisfaction surveys and census surveys on our behalf.
 You can opt out of this if you wish.

 - We may share your information with external agencies if there are welfare and safeguarding concerns in the interests of safety and security.